NodokaHirata/NodokaHirata/README.md

 **Konnichiwa World! :octocat:**
 ---
-I'm Nodoka, currently learning at HyperionDev to deepen my skills as a software developer 💻 :sparkles:
+I'm Nodoka, currently I'm taking the Skills Bootcamp in Full Stack Web Development at HyperionDev to deepen my skills as a software developer 💻 :sparkles:

 **About me**
 ---